-I remember when all started back in March.
+I remember when it all started back in February 2020.

 Clients with certain health conditions couldn’t get cover so I put a note on their file to get back to them in 6 months time.